speedsticko/planmart/readme.md

 * **LineItem** - Added to an `Order` by the processor to indicate taxes, shipping costs, and awarded reward points.
 * **LineItemType** - An enum that specifies whether the line item represents taxes, shipping costs, etc.
 * **ProductOrder** - An `Order` contains one of these that describes what product is being ordered and how many..

+## Example

+    Order
+		ShippingRegion: AZ
+		PaymentMethod: Visa
+		Placed: 2015-11-27
+		Items:
+			ProductOrder
+				Product
+					Type: Alcohol
+					Price: $20
+					Weight: 2 lb
+				Quantity: 3
+			ProductOrder
+				Product
+					Type: Food
+					Price: $25
+					Weight: 3 lb
+				Quantity: 3
+		Customer
+			BirthDate: 1988-03-04
+			IsNonProfit: false

+The processor should return true:
+* While alcohol is involved, the customer is over the age of 21
+* The order is not being shipped to any of VA, NC, SC, TN, AK, KY, or AL

+The processor should add the following line items to the order:

+    Order
+		LineItems
+			LineItem
+				Type: Tax
+				Amount: $10.80
+			LineItem
+				Type: Shipping
+				Amount: $10.00
+			LineItem
+				Type: RewardsPoints
+				Amount: 134

+* A tax of $10.80 is 8% of the order total of $135
+* The total weight of the order is less than 20 lb so shipping is $10
+* $135 was spent, which represent 74 $2 chunks, giving us 74 reward points as a base.
+But the amount is doubled to 134 because:
+  * The order was shipped to Arizona and the order total was greater than $100
+  * More than one each of two different products were ordered
+  * The order was placed on the day after Thanksgiving (a Black Friday)

 ## Unit Tests